Themis3000/FreeProxyScraper/README.md

 Websites are always changing, or going down, or banning ip's very quickly.
 In order to make sure this package stays reliable it is essential that it implements many websites

+- I want to make sure that I am truly not using transparent proxies, how do I know the websites being scraped from aren't lying abut the anonymity of the proxies?

+By default, all proxies will be checked if they are transparent or not before ever giving them to you if you specified a higher anon_level then 0.
+There's no need to worry, your ip should be safe.

 ## Development
 to install FreeProxyScraper, along with the tools you need to develop, run the following in the directory containing this repo: